kmettom/NuxtThreeJSStarterPack/README.md

     - adds active class to element when it is in viewport
     - automatically includes appear animation for a Mesh object added through CanvasImage component

 Working example: https://nuxt-three-js-starter-pack.vercel.app

 Upcoming features
 - Responsiveness management - easily turn on/off canvas animations depending on screen size
-- add text to mesh and apply shader (mouse or scroll interaction) as directive
 - side scroll sections

 ## Setup